rltsonweb3/rltsonweb3/README.md

 Eventually I want to build a DAO to drive this thing.

 ## Why should I make it?
-Over 41,000 species are now facing extinction at https://www.iucnredlist.org/, but this is still 28% of all assessed species.
+Over 🤕41,000 species are now facing extinction at https://www.iucnredlist.org/, 😟but this is still 28% of all assessed species.

 Although there is simple information on almost all species on  https://www.iucnredlist.org/ and information on Wikipedia, the data is relatively scattered and cannot obtain enough species information in the same place.